 I felt so bad when I heard that Bernadine had blended a tea for me based on my love of eating out, chilli and craft beer (we’ve never met but she knows me so well!)

 But Mrs FG had an amazing time which you can read about below…

 This is my first and quite possibly last post here on FoodGeek.
-You see even though I contribute greatly to the eating out, also supplying Mr Geek with valuable information such as the state of the loos, overuse of unnecessary ingredients, whether the plates are stupid and where the waitress got her shoes from (all vital I know) I don’t have the knack of serious writing.
+You see even though I contribute greatly to the eating out, I am also responsible for supplying Mr Geek with valuable information such as the state of the loos, overuse of unnecessary ingredients, whether the plates are stupid and where the waitress got her shoes from (all vital I know) but I have never been permitted to take the helm before.
 So we shall see if I am banned after this…

 Tea.
 Who doesn’t love tea?
 Fools.
 Thats who.
 People who say they don’t like tea are nearly as bad as those who say they don’t like cheese.
 THEY’RE ALL DIFFERENT!
 How can you put a blanket ban on them all without trying them first?